Campbell Crescent heritage and restoration

 About the Campbell Statue and Fountain

-Sir John Logan Campbell announced his gift of Cornwall Park in 1901, after he foresaw urban development and wished to protect Cornwall Park as a greenspace for future generations to enjoy.
+Sir John Logan Campbell announced his gift of Cornwall Park in 1901 after he foresaw urban development and wished to protect Cornwall Park as a green space for future generations to enjoy.
 A wave of gratitude swept through the city of Auckland, whose people decided to erect a statue to honour him during his lifetime.
-The statue was paid for with public subscription as a way to thank Sir John for his great gift to the city and nation – the 1904 version of crowdfunding!
+The statue was paid for with a public subscription as a way to thank Sir John for his great gift to the city and nation – the 1904 version of crowdfunding!

 The bronze statue was made in England by British sculptor Henry Pegram, completed entirely from photographs, aside from Sir John’s mayoral robes - which were sent all the way to England to make sure the details were just right.
 The statue sits on the pedestal of highly polished rose-coloured Aberdeen granite with gold lettering inscribed.
 Both the statue and pedestal took two years to create and ship to New Zealand.

 Creating a suitable site for the statue was an essential part of early work.
 The focus was on the diversion of Market Road to make the semi-circular “ante-park”, a historical landscaping term dating back to the era of Cornwall Park’s original design meaning waiting/arrival/entry room.